-A set of data encoding and decoding schemes aimed at reducing the power dissipated by the links of an NoC has been proposed in this paper.
-In fact, links are responsible for a significant fraction of the overall power dissipated by the communication system.
-In addition, their contribution is expected to increase in future technology nodes.
-The rationale behind the proposed schemes is to minimize not only the switching activity, but also the coupling switching activity which is mainly responsible for link power dissipation in the deep submicronmeter technology regime.
-The proposed encoding schemes are agnostic with respect to the underlying NoC architecture in the sense that their application does not require any modification neither in the routers nor in the links.
-An extensive evaluation has been carried out to assess the impact of the encoder and decoder logic in the NI.
-The encoders implementing the proposed schemes have been assessed in terms of power dissipation and silicon area.
+In this paper, a set of data encoding and decoding schemes are aimed at reducing the power dissipated by the links of an NoC has been developed.
+The rationale behind the developed schemes is to minimize not only the switching activity, but also the coupling switching activity which is mainly responsible for link power dissipation.
+The encoders are implemented to reduce power dissipation and silicon area.
 The decoders are implemented to perform the reverse operation of encoders and hence to recover the data.
+The simulation results of the system are verified and synthesized using Xilinx ISE.
+This work can be carried on to a system which is a combination of both encoding and decoding techniques.